Jhut89/Mailchimp-API-3.0-PHP/README.md

     ->get();
 ```

+> You can read about `GET` requests in depth here: https://github.com/Jhut89/Mailchimp-API-3.0-PHP/wiki/Get-Requests
 ### POST

 While being able to retrieve data from your account is great we also need to be able to post new data.
 This can be done by calling the `POST()` method at the end of a chain.
 As an example subscribing an address to a list would look like this: